cdgn-coding/gulp-deamdify/readme.md

 ## Inspiration

-Suppose you are writing a javascript (or any other compile-to-javascript language) library and you would want to split in more than one file without having external dependencies.
-Aditionally, you want your library to be under UDM format so it can be imported with CommonJS and requirejs.
+Suppose you are writing a library in Javascript (or in any other compile-to-javascript language) and you would want to split it in more than one file without having external dependencies.

 In example, let's say you have this library